humaameer786/active-directory-homelab/README.md

 Default gateway:  10.10.10.1
 DNS:              10.10.10.10
 ```

+Using a static address at this stage kept the networking predictable while I was joining the machine to the domain and testing Active Directory.

+Later in the lab I replaced this manual configuration with Windows DHCP and gave CLIENT01 a DHCP reservation for `10.10.10.100`.

 Before joining the domain, I verified that CLIENT01 could actually reach the Domain Controller: